 These symptoms appear between one to five weeks of exposure to the hantavirus.

-What are the Later Symptoms of Hantavirus Pulmonary Syndrome?
+What Are the Later Symptoms of Hantavirus Pulmonary Syndrome?

-Above all, a person with hantavirus pulmonary syndrome will have an ever more difficult time breathing in the later stage of the illness.
+Above all, a person with hantavirus pulmonary syndrome will have an even more difficult time breathing in the later stage of the illness.
 This can occur within a few days after the first symptoms appear.
 A person who has hantavirus pulmonary syndrome may also experience:

 - Stomach pain